michaelyu072/Python-Chess/README.md

 This is a basic chess program written in python, it allows all basic legal moves and some special moves. moves that this program does not support: En passant and pawn promotion to a piece other than Queen.
 # Rules that this program does check for:
-  1. All pieces can only move to squares they are able to - which are highlighted red for a selected piece.
+  1. All pieces can only move to squares they are allowed to - which are highlighted red for a selected piece.
   2. A piece cannot move into a square that is occupied by a piece of the same color.
   3. A pawn is allowed to move 2 squares on its first move, after that, the pawn can only move forward 1 square.
   4. A pawn can only move diagnally when there is a piece of the opposite color to be taken.